juliaguida/oystercard/boris_bikes/17_initialization_defaults.md

 ### Learning Objectives covered
 - Set an initial attribute value using `initialize`
-- Set a default initialization value
+- Set a default initialisation value

 ### To complete this challenge, you will need to: